romegasoftware/MultitenancyNovaTool/README.md

 }
 ```

-## Define Reverse Relationships
+## Define Inverse Relationships

-In order to display all related data to our `Tenant`-Model, you need to define the reverse relationships in the `multitenancy` config.
+In order to display all related data to our `Tenant` model, you need to define the inverse relationships in the `multitenancy` config.

 ```php
 'tenant_has_many_relations' => [